 Next, boot up Heaven in a window, one that’s small enough so you can view and access the Afterburner control panel while Heaven is looping through its floating medieval village scenery.
-On a 1080p screen, run it at 720p, and 1080p on a 1440p or 4K panel, run the test at 1920 x 1080.
+On a native 1080p screen, run it at 1280 x 720, and then, with a 1440p or 4K panel, run the test at 1920 x 1080.

 Now you’re ready to start tweaking and the best place to start is with the memory clocks.
 Start shifting the memory slider to the right in 5-10MHz increments, hitting the tick button to apply the boost each time.
-After each step check the looping Heaven run for visual artifacts appearing on-screen.
-Memory glitches will manifest themselves as either solid blocks or blobs of colours or pin-sharp stars.
-Keep pushing the memory slider up in small increments until you start to see those telltale signs of failing memory...or until the card or system crashes.
+After each step, check the looping Heaven run for visual artifacts appearing on-screen.
+Memory glitches will manifest themselves as either solid blocks, blobs of colours, or pin-sharp stars.
+Keep pushing the memory slider up in small increments until you start to see those telltale signs of failing memory... or until the card or system crashes.

-Once you get to that stage it’s time to dial back the clockspeed by either one or two steps, apply the new memory clock and leave Heaven running for a longer period to make sure it remains stable at the new speed.
-If you see more memory artifacts drop down another 5-10MHz step and test again.
+Once you get to that stage, it’s time to dial back the clockspeed by either one or two steps, apply the new memory clock, and leave Heaven running for a longer period to make sure it remains stable at the new speed.
+If you see more memory artifacts, drop down another 5-10MHz increment, and test again.